Search sheldonbrown.com and sheldonbrown.org

 There are also articles on this site more generally about internal-gear hubs,

 The G8 8-speed internal-gear hub was introduced in 2013, and the G9 in 2014.
 The G8 is offered in three versions:

 The shell of G8 and G9 is somewhat larger than that of the discontinued i-Motion 9, but the internal mechanism is much simpler, and the G8 and G9 weigh less.
-A German blogger who has tried a G8 reports that it runs quietly and shifts smoothly.

 The following specifications have been released, or measured:

 The G8 and G9 are grease-lubricated.
 These hubs require periodic cleaning and relubrication.
 Cleaning and relubricating these hubs when new is a good idea, even though it voids the warranty, because factory lubrication often doesn't stand up to bad weather conditions.
 The coaster-brake version of the G8 probably requires two different kinds of grease, like earlier SRAM coaster-brake hubs.
 The freewheeling and disc-brake versions can be lubricated with Phil Wood oil for the gears and boat-trailer grease in the bearings for the least drag consistent with good resistance to contamination.
 See the information on lubrication in the main article about internal-gear hubs on this site.

 There are installation instructions for both hubs online, and also a document giving frame fit dimensions for both hubs, but as of yet I could find no information on servicing or internal spare parts.
 External parts including axle nuts, washers and sprockets are available.